saanvigarg11/cryptonite_taskphase_saanvi/picoctf/Forensics/m00nwalk.md

 >Its mostly used in industries such as aerospace, environmental monitoring, etc.

-Since were given an audio message, it gave an idea to decode it into an image.
+Since we were given an audio message, it gave an idea to decode it into an **image**.
 For that,
 intially I tried using tools like `qsstv` and `pavucontrol` when i searched through this [article](https://ourcodeworld.com/articles/read/956/how-to-convert-decode-a-slow-scan-television-transmissions-sstv-audio-file-to-images-using-qsstv-in-ubuntu-18-04).
 But in my wsl, it kept showing errors like these even after reinstalling this library `libQt5Core.so.5` and updating, etc.
 ```